 Why is septoplasty done?

 Some cases of deviated septum are minor and may not require surgical intervention.
 However, in more severe cases, the condition can actually block a side of the nose and impede airflow, making breathing difficult.
 This condition can also lead to drying of the nasal cavity, causing bleeding and crusting.
-It these types of cases, the patient should seek immediate attention and should anticipate surgery.
+It these types of cases, the patient should seek immediate attention and should anticipate septoplasty surgery in Cleveland.

 How can I prepare for my septoplasty?